Armstrong Siddeley 18hp Utility Gallery

-The first images in the gallery are of the Station Coupe, click on an image to enlarge it.
+The first images in this gallery are of the Utility Coupe, click on an image to enlarge it.

 The second variant was the Station Coupe which had a double cab with two rows of seats, this necessitated a larger cab which reduced the available load area, the following images are of a Station Coupe.

 Deliveries started in 1949 and when production ended in 1952 over 1,716 had been built; 974 as Station Coupes and 742 as Utility Coupes.
 Over 60% of all Utilities produced were exported to Australia.